FrostyOS-dev/FrostyOS-old/README.md

 # WorldOS

-## Latest Changes - 21/11/2022
+## Latest Changes - 25/11/2022

-- Renamed all C source files to .c instead of .cpp
+- Switching to C style kernel main, instead of a class function
-- Renamed all C++ headers to .hpp instead of .h
+- Renamed `main.cpp` to `entry.cpp`
+- Added Build and run tasks to VS Code config
+- Fixed a spelling mistake in `stdbool.h`

 ## Prerequisites